PhD student Chasity brings chemistry to students of disadvantaged backgrounds.

-Whilst in High School, visiting the Illinois State Police (ISP) crime lab as part of a program at Southern Illinois University of Carbondale (SIUC) sparked Chasity’s aim to study chemistry and forensics.
+Whilst in high school, visiting the Illinois State Police (ISP) crime lab as part of a programme at Southern Illinois University of Carbondale (SIUC) sparked Chasity’s aim to study chemistry and forensics.

 At school, a particular teacher stood out for Chasity.
 Mr Robert Shaw, who taught chemistry and mathematics, became her mentor - and also persuaded her to become the Math Club president.
-Teaching others has featured throughout Chastity’s career: high school, where she helped teach science and mathematics, was no exception.
+Teaching others has featured throughout Chasity’s career; high school, where she helped teach science and mathematics, was no exception.

-Chasity is now a graduate student at Purdue University working for a PhD in analytical chemistry.
-Her research is about the interaction between radicals and biological systems - her goal is to characterise biomolecules and study their gas phase ion chemistry using mass spectrometry.
+Chasity is now a graduate student at Purdue University working toward a PhD in analytical chemistry.
+Her research is about the interaction between radicals and biological systems; her goal is to characterise biomolecules and study their gas phase ion chemistry using mass spectrometry.
 She will be the first person from her high school to obtain a PhD.

-Research isn’t the only thing Chasity is involved in at Purdue: she is president of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers and has initiated a STEM book drive for schools in Ghana, with the collaboration of Agape Village of Hope International.
-Whilst travelling to Ghana to visit the Chemistry Department and talk to faculty and students, she also spent a week with the Sun Shade Foundation of which she is an advisory board member.
-A two year grant from Purdue University meant that she was able to start a tutoring program in the community.
-“Love Your Neighbourhood Tutoring/Mentoring Program” teaches STEM subjects to children of all ages.
+Research isn’t the only thing Chasity is involved in at Purdue: she is president of the National Organisation for the Professional Advancement of Black Chemists and Chemical Engineers and has initiated a STEM book drive for schools in Ghana, with the collaboration of Agape Village of Hope International.
+Whilst travelling to Ghana to visit the chemistry department and talk to faculty and students, she also spent a week with the Sun Shade Foundation of which she is an advisory board member.
+A two-year grant from Purdue University meant that she was able to start a tutoring programme in the community; “Love Your Neighbourhood Tutoring/Mentoring Program” teaches STEM subjects to children of all ages.

 Chasity feels strongly about minorities having a voice.
 She is involved with various organisations (see below), and, when we asked her what she would have done had she not become a chemist, her reply was “I would have become a math teacher or I would be some type of community mentor to underrepresented youth”.